 Another wonderful feature of this form of writing is that it may be easily used by anyone.

 Additional potential benefits of expressive writing may include:

 - Reduce negative feelings such as worry

 - Encourage healthy acceptance and lessen the symptoms of depression

-- Improved mood overall
+- Improved mental health and mood overall

 - Improve the immune system and, in turn, perhaps experiencing fewer illnesses

 - Facilitate the creation of a personalized plan for moving forward from the incident, trauma, or event.

 Now those are some incredible benefits and some amazing positive psychology on that list.
 And all from writing.
 Now that’s powerful.